JohnMama12/TaskerChat/README.md

     voice_path  =  "model_name.onnx"  # set to desired voice model, the .onnx.json file must also exist in the same directory
 ## Usage
+Run by excuting python:
+	`python tool_use_gemini_API.py`
-By default TTS and the running of shell commands are disabled, to enable or disable them you can run `/help` or `/?`to see list of commands:
+By default TTS and the execution of shell commands are disabled, to enable them you can see the help section with `/help` or `/?` to list available commands:

     > /help
     Options: